CHAPTER 100: University Organization and Campuswide Policies

 Special emphases are authorized for Cal Poly as follows:

-“In addition to the functions set forth in subdivision (b) of Section 66010.4, the California State Polytechnic University and the California Polytechnic State University shall be authorized to emphasize the applied fields of agriculture, engineering, business, home economics and other occupational and professional fields.
-This article shall be liberally construed.”
-(California Education Code Section 90404.)
+The California State Polytechnic University shall be authorized to emphasize the applied fields of agriculture, engineering, business, home economics and other occupational and professional fields.
+This article shall be liberally construed.
+(Education Code section 90404)

 Back to top